Wilgawox/Deep_learning_root/README.md

 You can use this package using ""TODO : add Git command to write it locally""

+## Preparing your dataset

+**Input data:**
+  - 2D + t image sequence acquired with an imaging automaton presenting a growing root system in a petri dish.
+Data should be organized in an input directory, one subdirectory per dish, with name patterning such as img_XX.tif, in order that ImageJ detect the image sequence autonomously.
+  - to fill

+**Output data:** (to fill)

 <!-- Usage -->
 ## Usage